Access and Loading Bays

 Access to Hall 3 is via Bay A; access to Hall 4 is via a lift from Bay B. The entrances to both loading bays are on Cambridge Street.
 Please note that traffic wardens operate along Cambridge Street.

-Orders with full payment should reach the ICC no later than one week before the start of the event.
+Any food and drink orders made directly with the ICC must be paid in full no later than one week before the start of the event.
 No accounts are sent out after the event for invoice payment.

 Please note that, with the exception of paper and packaging, exhibitors are expected to dispose of their own rubbish.
 Should you need to dispose of a large quantity of rubbish following the event, please contact your Event Manager.